 In interviews, pupils spoke of the friendly atmosphere in the school and they were confident that their supportive and warm relationships with staff would ensure that any developing issues are quickly identified, reported and dealt with.

 Walthamstow Hall’s success is built on the conviction that strong pastoral systems underpin academic progress and that emotional, personal and intellectual development go hand in hand.

 The welfare and well-being of the young people in our care is at heart of everything we do.
-Through our Form Periods, PSHEE programme, ‘Girls on Board’ , School Council, Prayers (assemblies), the way that we treat students on a day-to-day basis and a myriad of discreet strategies, our aim is to ensure that our students feel secure, cared for and respected and, in turn, show care and respect for their peers and the wider Walthamstow Hall community.
+Through our Form Periods, PSHEE programme, ‘Girls on Board’ , School Council, Prayers (assemblies), the way that we treat pupils on a day-to-day basis and a myriad of discreet strategies, our aim is to ensure that our pupils feel secure, cared for and respected and, in turn, show care and respect for their peers and the wider Walthamstow Hall community.